Alajuela Province: National independence

 In 1823, during the First Costa Rican Civil War, Costa Rica was divided into two groups: the Imperialists, who were loyal to the First Mexican Empire, and the Republicans, who wanted independence.
 For the most part, Alajuela and San José fought against the coup staged by the Republicans in Heredia and Cartago.
-The Alajuelan side won, and Costa Rica left the Mexican Empire shortly before it dissolved.
+The Alajuelan side won.
+Costa Rica left the Mexican Empire shortly before it dissolved.
 While Costa Rica was a member of the Federal Republic of Central America in the 1830s, the city of Alajuela was the nation's capital.

 In 1831, Alajuelan folk hero Juan Santamaría was born.
-Santamaría was a peasant boy who volunteered as a drummer during the Campaign of 1856-1857.
+Santamaría was a peasant boy who volunteered as a drummer during the Campaign of 1856–1857.
 On 11 April 1856, Santamaría sacrificed himself to burn filibuster William Walker's stronghold at Santa Rosa, asking only that his mother be taken care of.

-Settlement of the northern portion of Alajuela only began in earnest in the later half of the 19th century, and even so did not reach great proportions until the second half of the 20th century, owing largely to the difficult access.
+Settlement of the northern portion of Alajuela only began in earnest in the latter half of the 19th century and did not reach grand proportions until the second half of the 20th century, owing mainly to the difficult access.
 Much of the original colonization came from Nicaragua since numerous navigable rivers flow north from their origins in the cordilleras and empty into either Lake Nicaragua or the San Juan River.
 By 1850, the province had a population of approximately 15,540.

 20th century

-On 16 February 1921, Pope Benedict XV issued a papal bull that reorganized Alajuela into an Ecclesiastic Province run by the incumbents of new two new positions: the Archbishop of Alajuela, and the Apostolic Vicar of Limón.
+On 16 February 1921, Pope Benedict XV issued a papal bull that reorganized Alajuela into an Ecclesiastic Province run by the incumbents of two new positions: the Archbishop of Alajuela and the Apostolic Vicar of Limón.

 A seminal event in Alajuela's history was the 1968 eruption of Volcán Arenal.
 Residents previously referred to it as Mount Arenal.
-In the years before the eruption, residents reported rises in the temperature of ground water and small tremors.
+In the years before the eruption, residents reported rises in groundwater temperature and slight tremors.
 Beginning on 28 July 1969, residents of surrounding towns reported constant tremors.
 The eruptions began on 29 July, spewing ash into the neighboring provinces and launching boulders into the sky.
 The initial explosions were so strong that three craters were instantaneously created.
-The cities of Tabacón, Pueblo Nuevo and San Luís were buried, killing 87 people.
-Crops were destroyed and livestock were killed.
+The cities of Tabacón, Pueblo Nuevo, and San Luís were buried, killing 87 people.
+Crops were destroyed, and livestock killed.

 In 1979, Lake Arenal was created as the result of the construction of a hydroelectric dam by the Instituto Costarricense de Electricidad, Costa Rica's national electric company.
-The old cities of Tabacón and Tonadora were submerged, and residents moved to the new city of Tabacón at its current location, although the steeple of the church can still be seen.
+The old cities of Tabacón and Tronadora were submerged, and residents moved to the new town of Tabacón at its current location, although the church's steeple can still be seen.
 The dam produces 17% of the country's electricity.